-Guess My Word
+Guess my Word

-Print the flash cards on pages 207-215.
+Print the flash cards on pages 206-215.
 Have students work in pairs.
 One partner should hold a flash card to his or her forehead while the other partner gives the clues.
 Once the partner guesses the word correctly, the other student takes a turn.
 Students can use any of the prompts below as clues:

+- Use the word in a sentence, for example "I went to party."

 - "The word has syllables."

 - "The word rhymes with ."

 - "The word has vowels."

 - "The word has consonants."

-- "The word has letters."

-- Use the word in a sentence.
-For example: " is coming to your party?"